Bamboo toothbrushes are widely available and seen as one of the best options for an eco-friendly toothbrush.

 The whole toothbrush can be recycled via schemes such as Terracycle, as explained in our article about how to recycle a manual toothbrush.
 Be aware not all Terracycle schemes accept bamboo and you should confirm this first.

-The bristles are not recycled by local facilities and need to be sent to specialist recovery programmes — as explained in our article all about recycling toothbrush bristles.
+The bristles are not recycled by local facilities and need to be sent to specialist recovery programs — as explained in our article all about recycling toothbrush bristles.

 Take the bristles off the brush, and you are just left with the handle to recycle.
 You can remove the bristles individually, or snap off the head part of the toothbrush.